telink-semi/telink_zigbee_ble_concurrent_sdk/doc/telink_zigbee_ble_concurrent_sdk_Release_Note.md

 * binding table searching issue
 * the rssi value is changed from RSSI to (RSSI - 110)
 * add callback for nwk layer is to decrease the code size
-* improve the performance for the mac pending data（pending data keeps valid till it's be transmitted successfully or expired）
+* improve the performance for the mac pending data(pending data keeps valid till it's be transmitted successfully or expired)
 * improve routing performance
 * change configuration for performance